Freddie2024/Freddie2024/README.md

 # Welcome, this is the GitHub profile of Frida Lemke.

 - 🌱 I’m currently learning Web Development at Spiced Academy.
+Before I worked 14 years as a literary translator, translating books from English to German.

 - 💬 Ask me about cycling adventures.